celo-org/react-celo/guides/migrate-to-v4.md

 This guide covers moving from @celo-tools/use-contractkit@3.x to @celo/react-celo@4.x

-Do Not be thrown thrown off by the name change.
+Do not be thrown off by the name change.
 This is the same code base (with a few [breaking changes](#link-to-release-notes)).

 ## Step 1